-Leeds is one of nine councils awarded funding as part of the Local Government Association (LGA) Digital Pathfinders Programme, designed to support councils seeking to innovate and develop pioneering initiatives to advance digital inclusion, digital connectivity, and cyber security.
-100% Digital Leeds have been funded to develop a Community-based Model to Increase Digital Inclusion and run a series of related workshops with five councils selected by LGA.
-Interested parties can follow our progress on the project Miro board and we will publish an update blog after each workshop.
-The resulting model will be published and launched in December this year.
+Leeds was one of nine councils awarded funding as part of the Local Government Association (LGA) Digital Pathfinders Programme, designed to support councils seeking to innovate and develop pioneering initiatives to advance digital inclusion, digital connectivity, and cyber security.
+100% Digital Leeds has been funded to develop a community-based model for digital inclusion and run a series of related workshops with five councils selected by LGA.

 The resulting model will be available to use by the 100% Digital Leeds team and partners as well as other councils across the UK.
-Over the next six months we are bringing together five councils for a series of workshops, evaluating each stage in turn to sense check the model and ensure the approach is workable outside of a Leeds context.
+Over a period of six months we are brought together five councils for a series of workshops, evaluating each stage in turn to sense check the model and ensure the approach is workable outside of a Leeds context.

-At each stage and step we’re asking partnering councils:
+At each stage and step we asked partnering councils:

 - How does this compare to your existing approaches?